Ken Kwapis: 2000s

 In the first decade of the 2000s, Kwapis directed nineteen episodes of Fox's Malcolm in the Middle, earning a Primetime Emmy Award nomination for his work as a producer-director.

 In 2001, Kwapis helped develop The Bernie Mac Show for Fox, directing the pilot and ten additional episodes, including the series finale, "Bernie's Angels".
 Also for Fox, Kwapis was one of the main creative forces behind Grounded for Life, a hybrid comedy combining single- and multi-camera techniques.
 Kwapis experimented with the form even further in the pilot of Watching Ellie, Julia Louis-Dreyfus' follow-up to Seinfeld.
 The distinctive pilot has a story that unfolds in real time, with an on-screen clock.
 Playing the role of Ellie's ex-boyfriend is Steve Carell, with whom Kwapis would shortly collaborate on his next major project.

 In 2005, Kwapis was instrumental in adapting the BBC mockumentary The Office for American television under the same title, for NBC.
 He directed the pilot and had a significant impact on the look of the entire program—including the iconic set design.
 Showrunner Greg Daniels, production designer Donald Lee Harris, and he developed an open floor plan that allowed camera operators to catch characters "unaware".
 And they purposely created an office layout with immovable walls to emphasize its airless, claustrophobic atmosphere.
 Kwapis went on to direct 13 additional episodes, including the 100th episode of the series, "Company Picnic", and the series finale.
 His work on the third-season premiere, "Gay Witch Hunt", earned him a second Primetime Emmy Award nomination for Outstanding Directing for a Comedy Series.

 For Showtime Independent Pictures, Kwapis wrote and directed Sexual Life (2005), loosely based on Arthur Schnitzler's satiric story taking place in fin-de-siècle Vienna, La Ronde.

-Kwapis' next feature was another adaptation, Sisterhood of the Traveling Pants (Warner Bros., 2006), based on the bestselling young adult novel by Ann Brashares.
+Kwapis' next feature was another adaptation, The Sisterhood of the Traveling Pants (Warner Bros., 2005), based on the bestselling young adult novel by Ann Brashares.
 Sisterhood, a coming-of-age story about four sixteen-year-old friends, stars Amber Tamblyn, Alexis Bledel, America Ferrera, and Blake Lively (her screen debut).

 His next feature, License to Wed (Warner Bros., 2007), follows a young couple (Mandy Moore and John Krasinski), as they embark upon an unorthodox pre-marital course, devised by a highly mischievous and somewhat perverse minister (Robin Williams).
 Designed to determine their compatibility, the course compresses the first ten years of marriage into one week.

 Kwapis' follow-up was another look at romantic entanglements, He's Just Not That into You (New Line Cinema, 2009).
 The film is adapted from the bestselling advice book by Greg Behrendt and Liz Tuccillo, which encouraged people to learn to read romantic signals correctly.
 The film stars Ben Affleck, Jennifer Aniston, Drew Barrymore, Jennifer Connelly, Kevin Connolly, Bradley Cooper, Ginnifer Goodwin, Scarlett Johansson, and Justin Long.